tyrkinn/tsoogle/README.md

 Hugely inspired by [Tsoding](https://github.com/tsoding) and his [Coogle](https://www.youtube.com/watch?v=wK1HjnwDQng&t=1s) project

-Now project in early stage of development so there are a lot of bugs there
+Now project in early stage of development so there are a lot of bugs